-- Custody of infringing materials:
+Custody of infringing materials:

-This remedy suggests that the Court may ask the infringer to deliver all the goods or products that are labelled with the brand name.
+This remedy suggests that the Court may ask the infringer to deliver all the goods or products that are labeled with the brand name.
 Here, the Court may direct the authorities to withhold the related materials accounts and destruct all such goods.
 Where the trademark relates to services, i.e. a Service Mark is infringed; the order may be passed to stop the provision of the services immediately by the infringer.

 In case of infringement/passing off trademark, the criminal complaint can also be filed and noted under the Trade Marks Act, 1999 which states the registered owner of the trademark has a chance to file the FIR through police on the infringer.

-Jurisdiction for a suit of infringement:
+Jurisdiction for a suit of trademark infringement

-The jurisdiction of to commence the proceedings against the infringer is also decided in line with the provisions prescribed.
+The jurisdiction to commence the proceedings against the infringer is also decided in line with the provisions prescribed.
 Section 134 of the Trade Marks Act, provides the jurisdiction of filing suit for infringement.
 The trademark owner may have instituted infringement suit before District Court.
-The appropriate District Court is the one falling within the local limits under whose jurisdiction, the person instituting the suit, i.e. the owner of trademark resides or carry on the business activities.
+The appropriate District Court is the one falling within the local limits under whose jurisdiction, the person instituting the suit, i.e. the owner of trademark resides or carries on the business activities.